ThrowTheSwitch/Ceedling/plugins/module_generator/README.md

 ### Boilerplates

 You can specify the actual boilerplate used for each of your files.
-This is the handy place to put that corporate copyright notice (or maybe a copyleft notice, if that's your perference?)
+This is the handy place to put that corporate copyright notice (or maybe a copyleft notice, if that's your preference?)

 ```
 :module_generator: